AStrizh/taco-cloud/README.md

 It is a learning tool to study the Java Spring Framework.

 As of last update:
-The code from Chapter 3 (JPA) has been implemented
+The code from Chapter 4 has been implemented

-Note: The code would not work as written in the book.
-The H2 database version *.196 must be set in the POM as shown below.
-The default version (likely *.197) breaks auto incrementation; which causes GeneratedKeyHolder.getKey() to return null.
-<h2.version>1.4.196</h2.version>  -- include this in the properties section of the .pom file.
+Note: Forums for this book at Manning.com suggest that this chapter is out of date since the methods described were deprecated upon publication (or even before publication).
+Therefore it should only be used if you want to implement the code in the book, and should not be used as a reference.

 ## Build Tools